casualbrooks/j5/apps/racemanager/README.md

 ## Local development
 - Start Atlas tunnel or use a local Mongo instance with the same schemas.
-- **Run the service**: `cd apps/racemanager/service && python -m venv .venv && source .venv/bin/activate && pip install -r requirements.txt && uvicorn main:app --reload --port 4000`.
+- **Run the service**: `python -m venv apps/racemanager/service/.venv && source apps/racemanager/service/.venv/bin/activate && pip install -r apps/racemanager/service/requirements.txt && python -m uvicorn apps.racemanager.service.main:app --reload --env-file apps/racemanager/service/.env`.
 - **Smoke test ingest**: from another shell run `python apps/racemanager/bridge/bridge.py` to push a demo lap into the service (requires Mongo running).
 - **Run the UI**: `cd apps/racemanager/ui && npm install && npm run dev`, pointing to the service URLs above.
 - **ROS-side testing without hardware**: feed recorded lap messages through the bridge (bag replay) and confirm the UI updates instantly.
 - **Perception regression testing**: point the bridge replay runner to a prerecorded MP4; forward the resulting laps with `source="replay"`/`replayId` so the service/UI can compare them against live runs.

+## Pushing the `race-manager` branch to GitHub
+If the branch was recreated locally and you need to publish it to your GitHub fork or the upstream origin, do the following from the repo root:

+1. Fetch the latest remotes so your local branch has the current refs: `git fetch --all --prune`.
+2. Ensure you are on the branch you want to publish (recreate if needed): `git checkout race-manager` (or `git switch race-manager`).
+3. If the branch should track `origin/race-manager`, set upstream on first push: `git push -u origin race-manager`.
+4. For subsequent pushes just run `git push` and Git will use the tracked upstream.
+5. Verify the branch exists on GitHub: `git ls-remote --heads origin race-manager` should show the new ref.

 ## Using `racetrack-master-pro` with this layout
 - **Where to place it**: keep the upstream project under `apps/racemanager/racetrack-master-pro/` (submodule/subtree) or fold its UI/service code into `apps/racemanager/ui` and `apps/racemanager/service` so the bridge path stays unchanged.